 Storing Your Vinyl

-Storage and placement of vinyl records is where most collectors make costly mistakes.
+Storage and placement of vinyl records are where most collectors make costly mistakes that could result in warped records or scratched vinyl.
 Consider the following storage methods:

-- Use an inner sleeve.
-Most records come with inner sleeves that separate the vinyl from the outer hard cover.
+- Use an inner vinyl sleeve.
+Most records come with inner sleeves that separate the vinyl from the outer hardcover.

 - Pull the entire sleeve out of the cover when using the record, and put the record back into the sleeve before putting it back into the cover.